-Tax is a complex and technical area of law with frequent changes.
-It is common for there to be ten or twelve amendments to the Internal Revenue Code in a single year and more than fifty Revenue Rulings.
-In addition, there are dozens of regulatory and administrative documents generated by the IRS.
-Researchers must be aware of the types of documents, how they can be located and updated, and their level of authority.
+Tax is a complex and technical area of law that changes frequently through amendments to the Internal Revenue Code.
+In addition, there are a number of regulatory and administrative documents generated by the Internal Revenue Service.
+Researchers must be aware of the types of sources, how they can be located and updated, and their level of authority.

 Because of this complexity and constant change, tax researchers use specialized tools which provide more detailed information and make research more efficient.
-Tax even has special Bluebook citation rules for administrative materials because of its specialized terminology and publication forms (see Table I).
+Tax even has special Bluebook citation rules for administrative materials because of its specialized terminology and publication forms (see Table 1.2, Department of the Treasury).
 This research guide introduces specialized materials for tax research and recommends research sources.

 Finding Materials in the Goodson Law Library

-These tax database services are developed for use primarily by experienced tax professionals and may be overwhelming or frustrating to the novice user at first.
-Researchers may wish to consult, as an overview, Katherine Pratt et al., The Virtual Tax Library: A Comparison of Five Electronic Tax Research Platforms, 8 Flor.
-Tax Rev. 933 (2008).
-This article provides a detailed comparison of the primary and secondary resources and features of LexisNexis, Westlaw, BNA Tax & Accounting Center, CCH IntelliConnect, and Thomson Reuters Checkpoint (formerly known as RIA Checkpoint).
+These tax database services are developed for use primarily by experienced tax attorneys and may be overwhelming or frustrating to the novice user at first.
 Additional guidance is available by contacting the Law Library Reference Desk.

-Thomson Reuters Checkpoint includes electronic equivalents of the Federal Tax Coordinator 2d and United States Tax Reporter print "looseleaf services."
-The Law Library also maintains these two titles in print (Tax Collection).
+Thomson Reuters Checkpoint includes electronic equivalents of the looseleaf services Federal Tax Coordinator 2d (no longer updated in print at the library) and United States Tax Reporter (available in print at KF6285 .U54).
 Checkpoint includes selected Warren Gorham & Lamont tax journals and treatises, and other analytical and news materials.

 The Internal Revenue Service provides a great deal of current information, including forms, on its website.
 Although the browse capability works better than searching, the site offers search options for retrieving tax materials.